Skip To Content

 Myth 2: Bleeding Gums Are Normal

-Bleeding gums during brushing or flossing is due to inflammation of the gums.
-Gums can become inflamed and begin to bleed due to excessive plaque buildup, the onset of gingivitis, gum disease or other causes.
-It’s not normal.
+Bleeding gums during brushing or flossing are often caused by gum inflammation.
+Gums can become inflamed and begin to bleed due to excessive plaque buildup, the onset of gingivitis, gum disease, or other causes.
+Thinking this situation is normal means believing a dental myth.
 You’ll want to contact your dentist for an exam.

 Myth 3: Brushing Harder Cleans Better

 Flossing is an integral part of maintaining good oral health.
-One in five Americans never flosses, and only 40% of those who do floss daily.
+Unfortunately, it’s an oral care fact that one in five Americans never flosses, and only 40% of those who do floss daily.
 Flossing removes up to 80% of plaque.
 Plaque deposits promote tooth decay, but you can remove them with a daily flossing regimen.

 Myth 5: Chewing Gum Works Like Brushing